Introduction

 But here’s the catch: truly reproducible modes often require fixed batch sizes (sometimes batch=1, processing one request at a time) or dedicated compute instances.
 This can reduce throughput by 10-100x depending on the system.
 Suddenly your API calls are slower and/or cost significantly more.
 So in practice, production systems run with dynamic or continuous batching: faster, cheaper, and accepting non-determinism at the single-inference level.

-This is why we see non-deterministic LLM outputs from production endpoints - not just from some providers, but from virtually all of them.
-Unless you run a local instance with single-batch processing, or pay premium costs for dedicated compute, this is simply how production LLMs work.
+This is why we can see non-deterministic LLM outputs from production endpoints.
+Some deployments are stable for certain prompts; others vary; and behavior can shift over time as serving stacks evolve, or loading factors change.
+Unless you run a local instance with single-batch processing, or pay premium costs for dedicated compute, this is simply how production LLMs often work.
 The computational context your request lands in shapes the output you receive, and you have no control over it.
 This is the reality we live in.

 Conclusion